About Us

 The issue is not about restoring the past but protecting our future, because the bigger planes an ASE airfield expansion would accommodate from its first day of operations would also bring increased pollution, noise, and crowding to our home.

-Aspen Fly Right was established as an educational nonprofit organization specifically to examine and explain this issue so the people of Pitkin County can make a fact-based decision about our airport and its impact on our quality of life.
+Aspen Fly Right was established as a transparent educational, scientific, and charitable nonprofit organization specifically to examine and explain airport issues so the people of Pitkin County can make a fact-based decision about our airport and its impact on our quality of life.
+Airport rebuilding is expected to take at least until 2029, so this need and this work will continue.

 Our Approach